SFU-CMPT-201/a8-pub/README.md

 ## Grading

 * Code that does not compile with CMake gets a 0.
+* Code that does not generate all the required executables (the test executable and `shell`) gets a 0.
 * Memory issues have a penalty of -10 pts.
 * A wrong code directory structure has a penalty of -10 pts.
 * Distribution